openafs-contrib/openafs-robotest/README.md

 # AFS Robotest

 AFS Robotest is a [Robotframework][1] based test suite for OpenAFS.
-The test suite will install the OpenAFS binaries, setup a simple test cell, and then run a series of basic tests.
-Optionally, a test feature of OpenAFS is used to emulate a Kerberos server, allowing the tests to be run without the need to setup a Kerberos realm and create keytabs.
+This test suite will install the OpenAFS binaries, setup a simple AFS cell, and run a series of basic tests, and finally remove the AFS cell.
+The tests can be run with or without an external Kerberos realm.

+This test suite should be run on a non-production development or test system.
+Typically you will want to setup one or more virtual machines to install OpenAFS and run the tests.

 [1]: http://robotframework.org/